 The size of the class finally approved was enormous – an estimated 6,312,244 members – and the benefits to the class were substantial.
 Class members who submitted an approved claim received 87% or 50% of the alleged underpayment, depending on which estimating software was used in the adjustment of the claim.
 While not only a significant recovery on a percentage basis per class member, the fund made available to the class had an estimated gross value of almost $1.4 billion.
 Also, as part of the finally approved settlement, Allstate agreed to certain enhanced claim practices regarding the handling of contractor’s overhead and profit, including the disclosure of the availability of contractor’s overhead and profit for a period of two years following the date of approval.

-Based on the enormous size of the recovery and the excellent representation provided by NPR through years of difficult litigation, the court approved an attorney fee of $63,900,000.
-This case is an excellent example of the level of commitment and resources NPR brings to litigation for its clients.
+Based on the enormous size of the recovery and the excellent representation provided by NP through years of difficult litigation, the court approved an attorney fee of $63,900,000.
+This case is an excellent example of the level of commitment and resources NP brings to litigation for its clients.
 To achieve this level of success against a large, litigation-savvy company like Allstate is extraordinary.
+NP partner Michael Angelovich and associate Chad Ihrig represented the class in this litigation.